scolecite/mica-gd355/lectures/w6-assignments.md

 ## Coding assignment
 Using loops and transformations, create two pattern sketches:
 - Create one 2-dimensional pattern using nested for loops.
-Below will be the structure you will need to use:
+Below is an example of the structure:
   ```js
   for (var i = 0; i <= width; i += 40) {
     for (var j = 0; j <= height; j += 40) {